 Contributing over the income limit

-If you contribute to a Roth IRA when your income exceeds the limit, you will owe a 6% excise tax on the excess amount each year until it is corrected.
-Remove the excess before the tax deadline.
+If you contribute when your MAGI exceeds the top of the phase-out range, you owe a 6% excise tax on the excess each year until corrected.
+Remove the excess before the tax deadline or recharacterize it as a traditional IRA contribution.

 Using gross income instead of MAGI